customer lifetime value

 When a customer becomes a repeat buyer of a business, customer lifetime value increases exponentially.
 Companies can predict their future revenue by calculating current customers’ lifetime value.
 By analyzing the CLV data, businesses can also learn how much it will cost to acquire a new customer.

 CLVT metric is highly connected with the customer support team because it can influence customers’ decisions more than any other team.
 They play a huge role in solving everyday customers’ problems and onboarding customers through their purchase journey.
-Customers representative can use this to their advantage and increase customer lifetime value by providing great customer service, reducing customer churn, and increasing customer loyalty, and retention.
+Customer representatives can use this to their advantage and increase customer lifetime value by providing great customer service, reducing customer churn, and increasing customer loyalty, and retention.

 Sometimes businesses focus so much on new customers and single sales they push marketing too much and burn cash.
 But optimizing customer lifetime value and acquiring new customers costs will be reduced significantly.
 Research done by Frederick Reichheld of Bain & Company (the inventor of the net promoter score) shows that if you try to customer retention rates by 5% business profits will increase by 25% to 95%.